Mapping The Imagination: Visualizing Sensory Words

 Through deep learning, a machine can process large amounts of data, recognize complex patterns, and provide more detailed insights.
 In this context, I raise a new speculative question: what if the A.I. truly be creative and use their imagination?
 What if the computer can read literature?

-This project is a poetic design experiment that I contemplated about the question, and it resulted in a photo viz collection.
+This project is a poetic design experiment that I contemplated the question, and it resulted in a photo viz collection.

 Would the computer can be imaginative with sensory data?

-Proust's In Search of Lost Time is known as world's the most imaginative modern novel that follows the narrator's recollections of childhood and experiences.
+Proust's In Search of Lost Time is known as the world's the most imaginative modern novel that follows the narrator's recollections of childhood and experiences.